 Outsourcing software development has become so common that there is no need to ask, “Should we outsource?”.
-The better question would be “How to do it the right way?” and it is even more vital to SME and start-up owners.
+The better question would be “How to do it the right way?” and it is even more vital to SMEs and startup owners.
 To help them make the right decision, we’d like to explore some common advantages and disadvantages of offshore software development.

-If all the red boxes are correct to the business, SME and start-up owners should not outsource.
-If the technology is unique and intellectual property to the core business, outsourcing only makes it prone to piracy and threatening the business’s survival.
-On the other hand, SMEs and start-ups can consider outsourcing when all blue boxes are checked.
+If all the red boxes are correct to the business, SME and startup owners should not outsource.
+If the technology is unique and intellectual property to the core business, outsourcing only makes it prone to piracy and threatens the business’s survival.
+On the other hand, SMEs and startups can consider outsourcing when all blue boxes are checked.

 It is inarguably the first reason to outsource.
-SMEs and start-ups with limited finance capital tend to find alternatives that help them tighten their spending.
-Meanwhile, operation expenses for office rental, stationery, and equipment for a full-fledged software development team are costly.
-Here’s one interesting fact: 90% of software developers in the United States have an hourly rate at near 80 US dollars, while that of developers in Southeast Asia is around 30 dollars.
+SMEs and startups with limited finance capital tend to find alternatives that help them tighten their spending.
+Meanwhile, operating expenses for office rental, stationery, and equipment for a full-fledged software development team are costly.
+Here’s one interesting fact: 90% of software developers in the United States have an hourly rate of nearly 80 US dollars, while that of developers in Southeast Asia is around 30 dollars.
 Therefore, looking to work with an offshore software development team may well be a profitable choice.

 Building a team is a tough nut to crack!

 First and foremost, the recruitment process is time-consuming and pricey.
-SME and start-up owners will either need their in-house recruiters or headhunting agencies to do the recruiting.
-Once they secure the right people, it will then take time for new staff to settle, get through a “warm-up” period, catch up with work, and get further technical training.
+SME and startup owners will either need their in-house recruiters or headhunting agencies to do the recruiting.
+Once they secure the right people, it will then take time for new staff to settle in, get through a “warm-up” period, catch up with work, and get further technical training.
 On the other hand, outsourcing offers:

-The number of software developers in 2019 is 23,9 million worldwide and is estimated to increase to 28,7 million by 2024.
-Thus, SMEs and start-ups can dive deep into a much fuller talent pool and find great IT minds.
+The number of software developers in 2019 was 23,9 million worldwide and is estimated to increase to 28,7 million by 2024.
+Thus, SMEs and startups can dive deep into a much fuller talent pool and find great IT minds.
 It is also projected that the Asia Pacific and Latin America will see slightly higher growth than North America or the EMEA region.

 There is also a cost-efficient factor here.
-The offshore team bears the expense for their own team members’ technical knowledge training and helps SME and Start-Up owners save a considerable amount of money.
+The offshore team bears the expense of their own team members’ technical knowledge training and helps SME and startup owners save a considerable amount of money.

 The product development process can get quite hectic en route.
-It requires a flexible staff arrangement depending on the stages: there can be more team members at one stage and less at another.
-SME and start-up owners have the option to hire part-time staff and dismiss them when the project is done.
-However, they may face the risk of part-time personnel not working well with the full-time crew, or the time lost in the “warm-up” window.
+It requires a flexible staff arrangement depending on the stages: there can be more team members at one stage and fewer at another.
+SME and startup owners have the option to hire part-time staff and dismiss them when the project is done.
+However, they may face the risk of part-time personnel not working well with the full-time crew or the time lost in the “warm-up” window.

-In contrast, outsourcing helps SMEs and start-ups by allowing a personnel adjustment in response to actual needs.
+In contrast, outsourcing helps SMEs and startups by allowing personnel adjustment in response to actual needs.
 Moreover, the offshore team is already established with good teamwork and understanding among members.

-As explained here (hyperlink “expertise at disposal”), the outsourcing team often has specific skill set for software development and aims to deliver the job in a predefined strict timeline.
-One of the most significant benefits it brings to SMEs and start-ups is that the core team has more time to focus on other priorities.
-For example: while the offshore team is taking care of the development part, start-up founders can put their energy on finding angel investors, securing funds, improving their operation, etc.
+As explained here, the outsourcing team often has the specific skill set for software development and aims to deliver the job in a predefined strict timeline.
+One of the most significant benefits it brings to SMEs and startups is that the core team has more time to focus on other priorities.
+For example: while the offshore team is taking care of the development part, startup founders can put their energy into finding angel investors, securing funds, improving their operation, etc.

-SME and start-up owners may stumble upon this concern “How can a team thousand miles away be compatible with my business and my team?”
-Indeed, developers from their own countries have the advantages of language, cultural background, mindset.
+SME and startup owners may stumble upon this concern “How can a team thousand miles away be compatible with my business and my team?”
+Indeed, developers from their own countries have the advantages of language, cultural background, and mindset.
 However, that does not mean seeking offshore solutions equals a high risk of failure.
 Legitimate offshore software companies have years of experience working with partners from Europe or the States, and they themselves also analyze the level of compatibility with a promising client.
-Needless to say, SME and start-up owners should conduct intensive research about the potential partner, ask a lot of questions during interviews, analyze their requirements, and the partner’s capability.
-The more thoroughly, the better.
+Needless to say, SME and startup owners should conduct an intensive research about the potential partner, ask a lot of questions during interviews, and analyze their requirements and the partner’s capability.
+The more thorough, the better.

-Besides, SME and start-up owners can get extra help from reliable consulting services in order to make better decisions.
+Besides, SME and startup owners can get extra help from reliable consulting services to make better decisions.
 Last but not least, regular communication during the development process is a must.
 Active listening and feedback also help to improve the compatibility level.

-Being vulnerable to a breach of confidential information is a nightmare to any business regardless of size.
+Being vulnerable to a breach of confidential information is a nightmare for any business, regardless of size.
 Although the number of data breaches has gone down by 33% in the first half of 2020, data privacy remains a critical matter to business owners.
-Working with an offshore software development company might include cloud data storage and exchange of information via collaborative tools.
-While this looks like an opportunity for a data breach, SMEs and start-ups can apply preventative actions by requesting the following:
+Working with an offshore software development company might include cloud data storage and information exchange via collaborative tools.
+While this looks like an opportunity for a data breach, SMEs and startups can apply preventative actions by requesting the following:

 - A Service Level Agreement (SLA)